steventhorne/legendmud_tintin/README.md

     - the {map_vtmap} and {split_top} settings are no longer necessary or used.
 - Navigate to map/ in a separate terminal and run `./showmap`

+Note: If you're not using the prompt module, you will need to add a @$ to the end of your prompt format.
+This allows the map module to locate your room during recalls and usage of the 'find' command.

 ### Map Aliases
 |Alias|Description|Usage|
 |:----|:----------|:----|